xkylesun/kickstarter/README.md

       document.addEventListener('scroll', _.throttle(callback, 1000));
 ```

   On the backend, a paginator (Kaminari) separates projects queried from the database into pages and keeps track of the amount of data to be transmitted to the frontend.
-Due to the number of project seeded on the database, items per page was set to 3 to enable multiple loadings.
+Due to the number of projects seeded on the database, items per page was set to 3 to enable multiple loadings.

 ```ruby
   # projects_controller.rb